jonathan-vella/CAF-Expert-Learning-Path/04-CAF Advanced - Landing Zones Accelerator/Azure Landing Zone Design Areas/README.md

 # Azure landing zone design areas

-ach Azure landing zone implementation option provides a deployment approach and defined design principles.
+Each Azure landing zone implementation option provides a deployment approach and defined design principles.
 Before choosing an implementation option, use this article to learn about the design areas listed in the following table.

 ## [Environment design areas](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-areas#environment-design-areas)